Research In Action

 The American Academy of Pediatrics supports intervening on behalf of battered women as a way to prevent child abuse.
 Between 30% and 60% of abusive partners also abuse children in the household.
 With such disturbing numbers it makes perfect sense for families to be linked directly to resources, right?
 Children exposed to IPV display behavioral and developmental affects, such as low self-esteem; attention seeking; acting out/withdrawn; poor academic performance; substance abuse and poor social skills.
 Sadly enough, this is only a partial list.
 Linda’s daughter has since experienced bullying.

-Since March of 2013, CHOP has partnered with Lutheran Settlement House’s (LSH) STOP IPV program (formerly known as the Children's and Mom's Project) to have a full-time IPV Specialist on site at Karabots Primary Care Center.
+Since March of 2013, CHOP has partnered with Lutheran Settlement House’s (LSH) Children’s and Mom’s Project (CAMP) to have a full-time IPV Specialist on site at Karabots Primary Care Center.
 A recent addition to our team is a part-time specialist covering the Emergency Department and main hospital.
 Both positions have been instrumental in raising awareness of how IPV impacts children and also encouraging medical professionals to address any IPV issues.
 Providers and social workers feel that having onsite specialists is both “invaluable and advantageous.”
 The capability of screening for and then referring IPV-exposed children to an IPV Specialist guarantees all aspects of care are covered.
 The medical team can cater to the child’s needs while the IPV Specialist partners with the victimized parent to create a safety plan, access resources, consider options and referrals for counseling and or therapy.